pshriwise/obsidian_work_vault/Projection Plots.md

 Is this is the first occurrance of the particle being inside a cell, then a new, zero-length `TrackSegment` is created with the surface crossing set to `-1`. (_This should probably happen befor the event loop).

 Then a `distance_to_boundary` call is performed for the particle and a new `TrackSegment` is added to the image row.
 The particle is advanced to the next surface on all coordinate levels. (_We sould create a subroutine for that_).
-Other particle parameters are updated at the surface crossing ( )
+Other particle parameters are updated at the surface crossing (`surface`, `n_coord_last`, `n_coord`).
+A lattice crossing is performed if needed.

+#### ! inside_cell

+If the particle is not inside of a cell, a subroutine `advance_to_boundary_from_void` is called. (_This is likely the first branch to be traversed, so I'm thinking we should reverse the logic here for readability_).

+###### `advance_to_boundary_from_void`

+Here, we search for the minimum distance to intersection with any cell in the root universe. (_This is a little dicey because we're typically expecting that ray traces occur from inside a cell, so some of the logic may not be correct.
+I saw this in the "ray tracing in one weekend" renderer_).